drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 matrix is reduced by roughly an order of magnitude:
 $\log_{10}(\frac{\max(\text{full})}{\min(\text{full})}) - \log_{10}(\frac{\max(\text{trunc})}{\min(\text{trunc})}) = 0.92$.} Nonetheless, combining
-information from all the phonological feature classifiers in the PSA system still usually results in the correct classification being the dominant one
+information from all the phonological feature classifiers in the PSA system still \add{usually} results in the correct classification being the dominant one
 \add{(the highest classification score in each row is the diagonal element)}, for all consonants except \ipa{/n/} \add{when using the full epochs, and for all consonants except \ipa{/n/} and \ipa{/l/} when using the truncated